-The Novation Peak is a high-end, polyphonic synthesizer that oozes power and potential.
-The eight voices and three oscillators show that the Peak means business.
+The Novation Peak is a high-end, eight voice desktop polyphonic synthesizer that oozes power and potential.
+The eight voices and three oscillators show that the Novation Peak means business.

 A hybrid design that beautifully combines the analog signal path with digital effects.
 The result is a truly powerful instrument that sits high on top of Novation’s range of synths.

-The build-quality shines through and even though the asking price is high, the Novation Peak gives you plenty of value for money.
+The build-quality shines through and even though the asking price is high, the Novation Peak synth gives you plenty of value for the money.

 The true power of the Novation Peak lies in its hybrid design.
 Despite the digital oscillators, the synth acts very much like an analog beast with a powerful, punchy sound that really excels when you dial in the dark and gritty tones.
 It’s a dream for electronic music producers.

 At the Peak’s heart, you’ve got the eight voices, each with three New Oxford Oscillators per voice processed by an analogue multi-mode filter.
 This 8 voice desktop polyphonic synthesizer really sings.
 These New Oxford oscillators are the key to its power and sound potential, numerically controlled to give you 17 wavetables as well as the four standard waveforms (Super/Saw, Square, Triangle, Sine).

 But now with the Peak v1.2 firmware update, you get an additional 43 digital wavetables to choose from!
 Each oscillator includes its own pitch-bend range parameter, which facilitates wild THX effects and big room “rises.”
 This parameter has a four-octave range (±24 semitones in either direction).
 And with 42 control knobs for tweaking shapes of the numerically controlled Oscillators as well as effects, LFO’s and more, this polyphonic synthesizer really has quite the list of attributes.